ISCHEMIC STROKE / COMPLICATIONS

 - metabolic causes (uremia, diabetes decompensation), acid-base disorders, mineral imbalances (hyponatremia)

-- central (direct or indirect brainstem lesions) – tumors, stroke, trauma
+- central causes (direct or indirect brainstem lesions) – tumors, stroke, trauma

-- alcohol and drugs (dexamethasone, methyldopa, sulfonamides, antiepileptic drugs)
+- alcohol and drugs (dexamethasone, methyldopa, sulfonamides, antiseizure medications)

-- severe forms are often resistant to symptomatic treatment
+- severe forms of hiccups are frequently resistant to symptomatic treatment

 - treat potential causes

-- pharmacotherapy (see table), including combination therapy (e.g., omeprazole + baclofen + gabapentin)
+- pharmacotherapy (see table) – combination therapy may be effective (e.g., omeprazole + baclofen + gabapentin)

 Anticonvulsive drugs |